 Slide the parchment paper with dough onto your baking surface.
 Due to the smaller mass, these baguettes will take less time to bake than a large hearth loaf.
 Once you load the dough, steam the oven and turn it down to 475°F (246°C).
 Bake for 20 minutes with steam.
 Then, remove the pans used for steaming, vent the oven, and turn it down to 450°F (232°C).
 Bake for an additional 20-25 minutes until done.

 Cool on a rack and repeat for the remaining three baguettes from the fridge.

 I steamed my oven in my usual way, described here in my post on how to steam your home oven for baking.

 These sourdough baguettes taste rich, exquisite, delicate, and yet, they have an exposed rough side.
 The brittle crust grounds the eating experience and gives body to the otherwise tender bread.
 It’s through this contrast that the bread is elevated to the next level — a baguette with a soft, flimsy crust would be a sad baguette indeed.

 The only downside to making these baguettes is also what makes them so unique: because of their small circumference and thin crust, they're best eaten on the day you bake them.
 After the first day, they begin to lose their texture, and the crust either becomes overly hard (if in a dry climate) or soft (if in a humid environment).
 This puzzle is easily solved, however: invite your friends over, slice every baguette, and stand back as they're gone before the end of the night.

 The golden, dark crust on these baguettes is just thick enough.
 Thick enough to provide great mouthfeel and structure, but not overly thick as to diminish one of the defining characteristics of a baguette itself.
 A commercially yeasted baguette may yield a thinner crust, but I dare say these come close.
-Plus, it’s hard to deny the excited flavor from natural leavening and an overnight proof.
+Plus, it's hard to deny the exciting flavor from natural leavening and overnight proof.